Hiwonder-docs/TurboPi/source/docs/11_network_configuration.md

 (2) Double-click the terminal icon<img src="../_static/media/11.network_configuration/section_1/image10.png" style="width:40px" /> on the desktop to open the command line terminal.

-(3) Enter the command `cd hiwonder-toolbox/` and press Enter to navigate to the configuration file directory.
+(3) Enter the command and press Enter to navigate to the configuration file directory.

 ```bash
 cd hiwonder-toolbox/
 ```

-(4) Enter the command `vim wifi_conf.py` and press Enter to open the configuration file.
+(4) Enter the command  and press Enter to open the configuration file.

 ```bash
 vim hiwonder_wifi_conf.py